Installing and Compiling

 Debian

-The VapourSynth packages are provided by deb-multimedia repository.
+VapourSynth packages are provided by the deb-multimedia repository.
 You need to add the repository first following the guide on the official website.

 Fedora, CentOS and RHEL

 For Fedora, the VapourSynth packages can be downloaded from official repository directly.
-For CentOS and RHEL, you should install EPEL (Extra Packages for Enterprise Linux) repository first.
+For CentOS and RHEL, you should install the EPEL (Extra Packages for Enterprise Linux) repository first.

 Gentoo